thomasWeise/aitoa/book/preface/README.md

 It is work-in-progress, so expect many changes.

 This book is written using my automated book writing environment, which integrates [GitHub](http://www.github.com), [Travis CI](http://www.travis-ci.org), and [docker](http://www.docker.com)-[hub](http://hub.docker.com).
-Basically, I write the book in my repositors [aitoa](http://github.com/thomasWeise/aitoa) at GitHub.
+Basically, I write the book in my repository *[aitoa](http://github.com/thomasWeise/aitoa)* at GitHub.
 There, you can also submit [issues](http://github.com/thomasWeise/aitoa/issues), which can be change requests, suggestions, discovered bugs or typos, or maybe inform me that something is unclear, so that I can improve the book.
 Whenever I make a change to the book, maybe resulting from your submitted issue, new versions will automatically be built.
 The build process is described at <http://iao.hfuu.edu.cn/blogs/157>.